 Raise your hand if you keep your toothbrush next to the bathroom sink.
 Yep, pretty sure we all do.
 But it turns out that the heat and humidity of a bathroom is a breeding ground for germs and bacteria (putting most things on your vanity at risk).
-Now, we’re not telling you to keep your toothbrush on the bedroom nightstand--that’s just weird--but do consider moving these five things to a different spot in the house.
+Now, we’re not telling you to keep your toothbrush on the bedroom nightstand—that’s just weird--but do consider moving these seven things to a different spot in the house.

 All these years you thought your meds were best stored in the medicine cabinet (duh).
 But truthfully, the varying temperature and moisture from hot showers could interfere with the stability of your scripts, rendering them less effective and even causing them to expire faster, according to Medline Plus.
 And that includes everything from over-the-counter ibuprofen to birth control.
 You’re better off keeping medication in a cool, dry place like a nightstand drawer or kitchen cabinet.

 2. Makeup And Makeup Brushes